rsbhnv/rsbhnv/README.md

 ## 💡 What I’m Growing Into

-- CI/CD pipelines for data & AI platforms (pre-production hands-on)
+- CI/CD pipelines for data & AI platforms (hands-on, pre-production experience)
 - Security & governance patterns for enterprise AI
-- External client integration layers
+- External client-facing integration layers

 ---
+## 🧭 How to Navigate This GitHub

+- Start with **Enterprise Document Intelligence Platform** for a full data + AI pipeline
+- Explore **GenAI Career Agent** for conversational AI and Copilot Studio patterns
+- Review **Enterprise Voice Bot Architecture** for system-level design and integration

 ## 📫 How to reach me